 Was my first month at Outlook what I expected?
 Kinda, until I was asked to go to a different country.

-After enjoying a long bank holiday weekend the batteries were changed and I was ready to go.
-My first day.
-Not only my first day but my first day back in this sort of environment in two years.
+After enjoying a long bank holiday weekend, the batteries were charged and I was ready to go.
+It wasn’t only my first day, but my first day back in this sort of environment in two years.
 I was terrified.
-“What if I’ve forgotten how website’s work” was one of the things I said to my mum on the way out the door.
+‘What if I’ve forgotten how website’s work?’ was one of the things I said to my mum on the way out the door.

 Turns out that was the least of my worries.

-Sunday morning came and at 3am.
-Yes 3am!!
+Sunday morning came and at 3 a.m.
+Yes 3 a.m.!
 The taxi came to pick me up and take me to Luton where I would meet with the rest of the team who were travelling.
 I’d packed double what everyone else had.
-Thinking maybe my packing for all eventualities was over kill (and it was, ¾ of the stuff in my case never got used over the four days).
-Woke my self up with a Frankie & Benny’s breakfast, Bacon pancakes with maple syrup for those interested.
+Maybe my packing for all eventualities was overkill (three-quarters of the stuff in my case never got used over the four days).
+Woke myself up with a Frankie & Benny’s breakfast (bacon pancakes with maple syrup for those interested).

-We landed and it was straight to business.
-The Bella Centre in Copenhagen, fun fact the largest conference centre in Scandinavia.
+We landed and it was straight to business at the Bella Centre in Copenhagen.
+Fun fact: it is the largest conference centre in Scandinavia.
 That will help you in a pub quiz one day – trust me!
 And that’s where I stayed for four days.
 Updating all kind of design materials and just generally helping out making sure the event went smoothly.
 Oh and eating.
 I ate a lot.
 God I miss the food there.
-One day I had six puddings, and I’m not ashamed I love chocolate pudding.
+One day I had six puddings, and I’m not ashamed – I love chocolate pudding.

 Two weeks later and I’ve experienced a company BBQ where again I had more than one pudding.
 I love pudding.
 Which was a great event to finish off my first month at Outlook.

 Now here’s to many more months to come.